OpenClaw Integration Guide

 Authentication errors

-Check that your session token is correct in openclaw.json.
-You can verify with:
+Check that your session token is correct.
+Verify with:

 curl -H "Authorization: Bearer <session-token>" http://localhost:3100/v1/connect-info